-All patent examiners are kept updated as to relevant changes in patent related legislation, practice and procedures.
+All patent examiners are kept up-to-date as to relevant changes in patent related legislation, practice and procedures.
 There are also regular training activities on improved search tools.

-Examiners are encouraged to participate in seminars, workshops and courses in their respective technical fields, covering practices in searching, examination and using search databases, in order to maintain and update their competencies at a high level.
-In addition to the frontal training courses in search databases (Thomson Innovation, STN, EPOQUE Net, Questel and PatBase), examiners are encouraged to enroll in distance learning courses of the European Patent Academy and a follow-up is made of the training events of the Academy.
+Examiners are encouraged to participate in seminars, workshops and courses in their respective technical fields, covering practices in searching, examination and using search databases, in order to maintain their competencies at a high level and up-to-date.
+In addition to the frontal training courses in search databases (Thomson Derwent Innovation, STN, EPOQUE Net, Questel and PatBase), examiners are encouraged to enroll in distance learning courses of the European Patent Academy and a follow-up is made of the training events of the Academy.

 An examiner who has been authorized to work independently carries out searches and examinations of applications without strict supervision.
-However, decisions on refusal of acceptance or direct acceptance (without any Office Action) must always be discussed with and approved by a senior examiner.
+However, decisions on refusal of acceptance or direct acceptance (without any Office Action) must always be discussed with and approved by the team manager.

-In the periodic team meetings of the Patents Division, the substantive examiners raise cases for discussion concerning the substantive examination of the national and international applications.
-Prenotifications and the summaries of these meetings are posted in the intranet site of the Patents Division and made available to all examiners.
+In the periodic team meetings of the Patents Department, the substantive examiners raise cases for discussion concerning the substantive examination of the national and international applications.
+Prenotifications and the summaries of these meetings are posted in the intranet site of the Patents Department and made available to all examiners.